HuangZiheng-o-O/zh-LAT-peft/markdown/run/GLA_ONLY_RUN_GUIDE.md

 export SWANLAB_EXPERIMENT_PREFIX="E5"     # optional prefix
 ```

 SwanLab is wired as a Trainer callback only when `SWANLAB_ENABLE` is truthy.
-HF’s `report_to` remains `"none"` by default, so WandB will not be used even if its env is set.
+HF's `report_to` remains `"none"` by default, so WandB will not be used even if its env is set.

+**Note**: Tokenizer padding warnings are automatically filtered out to prevent excessive logging and connection issues.

 Email notifications (optional, requires Gmail setup):